maester365/maester/website/docs/contributing.md

 - You can search for icons at [Iconify](https://icon-sets.iconify.design/) and include them in the markdown.
 See the [Daily Automation](https://measter.dev/docs/automation/) page for examples.
 - The `Command Reference` section is auto-generated.
 To update the documentation for this, the .ps1 file for the command needs to be updated with comment-based documentation.

-## Maester cmdlet dev guide

-### Simple debugging

-- Set a breakpoint anywhere in the code and hit F5
-- The launch.json has been configured to re-load the module

-### Manual editing

-- Load the PowerShell module.
-This needs to be done anytime you make changes to the code in `./powershell`.
-  - `Import-Module ./powershell/Maester.psd1 -Force`
-- Run the tests
-  - `Invoke-Maester`